 One of the best parts about living in Maine is the great outdoors.
 There's a lot of land to hike on, fields to go on picnics and take pictures in, and beaches to spend time with family on.
-One worry a lot of homeowners have is the fact that they may bring ticks into their home.
+One worry a lot of homeowners have is the fact that they may bring ticks into their homes.
 With our grass types and the amount of time spent outdoors, it's possible that ticks can come in with pets or humans.
-The good news is that when you partner with The Turf Doctor for tick control in Maine, we can treat the perimeter of your home in order to keep ticks away!
-This way, they won't be able to get in through cracks and crevices in your crawlspace or foundation.
+The good news is that when you partner with The Turf Doctor for tick control in Maine, we can treat your property and eliminate the ticks that are living in your yard!
+We will treat the woodline, field grasses, mulch beds, rock walls, and woodpiles to eliminate the ticks where they live!

 It’s important to have tick prevention around your home as these blood-sucking pests can wreak havoc on your health.
 Tick bites can cause a variety of diseases that are harmful to you and your loved ones, even affecting your pets.
 Not every tick is guaranteed to be infected, while other ticks can carry more than one disease.

 Ticks may seem scary, but there are some simple precautions you can take to prevent tick bites, keeping you and your family safe while enjoying the great outdoors.

 Here in Maine, there are three main types of ticks we deal with: black-legged ticks, American dog ticks, and woodchuck ticks.
 While they might seem similar at first, each species has its own habits, life cycles, appearances, and threats to human well-being.